Capote, Truman: 1924 - 1984

 - Full name: Truman Streckfus Persons

-from The Writer's Almanac - An Iconic American Writer -Biography
+from The Writer's Almanac - An Iconic American Writer - Biography

 - Brief biography read by Arianne Carey.
 Can be used as listening comprehension exercise.

 - TranscriptTruman Capote was born in New Orleans on September 30, 1924, the son of a salesman and a 16-year-old beauty queen.
-His father never stuck to any job for long and was always leaving home in search for new opportunities.
+His father never stuck to any job for long and was always leaving home in search of new opportunities.
 The unhappy marriage gradually disintegrated.
 When Capote was four, his parents eventually divorced.

 The young Truman was brought up in Monroeville, Alabama.
 After Capote's mother married again, this time a well-to-do businessman, Capote moved to New York and adopted his stepfather's surname.